Cage & Habitat

-A pet chameleon will need a fairly elaborate habitat to remain healthy.
-With the correct cage, decor, humidity, and care you can have a healthy and happy pet.
-A chameleon with an appropriate habitat size and setup will also be more active and entertaining.
+A pet chameleon requires a fairly elaborate habitat and will need the correct cage, decor, humidity, and care in order to be happy and healthy.
+An additional benefit to having an appropriate habitat is that your pet will be more active and entertaining.

 Cage

-Chameleons can also be kept in the home without a cage where they can live in a tree.
-A cage free chameleon is not recommended if you have other pets like cats or dogs.
-The Ficus Tree is one of the best trees for a chameleon’s home.
+Chameleons can also be kept in the home without a cage if you supply a tree as a habitat.
+The Ficus Tree is one of the best trees for a home.
 It has suitable branches for walking, leaves for drinking, does well indoors, and is readily available at plant nurseries.
+A cage-free chameleon is not recommended if you have other pets like cats or dogs.

-It is also possible to combine a cage and the Ficus Tree as a suitable home for your pet.
+It is also possible to combine a cage and the Ficus Tree to create a natural and safe habitat.
 You would need a screened cage large enough to completely cover the tree.
 You may be able to find a commercial cage large enough or you can make one from wood and mesh screen inexpensively.

 Decor